danieldotwav/Math-Expression-Interpretter/README.md

 ## Error Handling

-The program includes basic error handling for various scenarios, such as invalid expressions, unsupported operators, and negative numbers.
-It ensures that each expression is properly formatted and that all numbers involved in the operations are non-negative.
+The program now includes advanced error handling mechanisms for:

+- Invalid expressions (missing operands or operators).
+- Unsupported operators.
+- Negative numbers as operands.
+- Division by zero.
+- Extraneous characters after the right operand.

 ## Limitations

 - **Negative Numbers:** The current implementation does not support negative numbers as operands.
+Negative numbers may be printed as results, however (e.g., 5 - 10 = -5).
 - **Floating-Point Numbers:** It does not support floating-point numbers; all operands are treated as integers except for the division operation, which returns a floating-point result.
 - **Input Format:** Each expression must be in the form of `operand1 operator operand2` (e.g., `10 + 20`), with each component separated by whitespace.